eestrada/voll/README.md

 ### Why not INI?

 INI is simple, but has no standard specification.
+Also, it isn't line delimited so a more intelligent parser is needed.

 ### Why not dotenv?

-Same as INI.
+Simple, but no standard specification.
+Also, it only supports basic key=value data shape, not nested structures.

 ### Why not JSON?

-No comments, no trailing commas, requires a more advanced parser to do anything useful.
+No comments, no trailing commas, requires a more advanced parser to retrieve values.

 ### Why not JSON5?

-Has comments and trailing commas (hurray!), but still requires an even more advanced parser than JSON.
+Has comments and trailing commas (hurray!), but requires an even *more* advanced parser than even plain old JSON.

 ### Are you just a curmudgeon about file formats?